 How Are Alcoholism and PTSD Connected?

-Unfortunately, alcoholism and PTSD often occur at the same time.
-An estimated one out of four adults with a mental disorder also suffers from substance use.
+Unfortunately, alcoholism—more appropriately named “alcohol use disorder”—and PTSD often occur at the same time.
+An estimated one out of four adults with a mental health condition also struggles with substance use.
 For many people, drugs and alcohol are a way to self-medicate for the side effects of PTSD.

 When someone drinks a lot of alcohol, the brain releases a chemical known as dopamine.
 This chemical hits certain receptors in the brain to temporarily reduce psychological distress.
-For a brief period of time, the individual’s symptoms go away.
+For a brief period of time, their symptoms go away.

 Unfortunately, alcohol will never get rid of the symptoms for long.
 Once the individual finishes their drinking session, the symptoms will come back.
 In most cases, the symptoms will be stronger than before because alcohol causes side effects like decreased mood, headaches, and irritability.

-Alcoholism and PTSD cause a destructive cycle.
+PTSD and alcoholism cause a destructive cycle.
 The human body quickly gains a tolerance to alcohol.
 Before long, the individual needs more and more alcohol to achieve the same effects.
 Because of this, an addiction can develop extremely quickly.
-When this happens, individuals need to find the right addiction treatment programs to start their recovery.

-- Hybrid programs with a focus on the outdoor wilderness
+- Outdoor programs with a focus on the North Carolina wilderness

 - Family counseling and therapy